nlfiedler/zorigami/NOTES.md

 1. Read data from pack file at given offset and length.
 1. Write the chunk of data to a temporary file.
 1. Repeat this procedure for each SHA256 value.
-1. When finished, close the file and rename to target filename.
+1. When finished, close the file and rename to target filename, apply ownership, modes.

 #### Full Recovery